hitokiri-mata/katacoda-courses/kubernetes-observability/efk/step7-view.md

 ## Kibana Portal ##

 New information and logs are currently streaming into Elasticsearch from various components.
-You can use the Portal to create filters to find only the logs eminating from the _random-logger_.
+You can use the Portal to create filters to find only the logs emanating from the _random-logger_.

 To see the logs collected from the _random-logger_ follow these steps in the Kibana portal.